-Snowshoe Tours at Hurricane Ridge, Olympic National Park
+Olympic National Park Snowshoe Tours at Hurricane Ridge on the Olympic Peninsula

-The humble little visitor center and ski trailer at Hurricane Ridge bears little resemblance to the large commercial ski resorts in the Cascades and Canadian Rockies.
-Only minimal modification to the natural environment has occurred at Hurricane Ridge.
+The humble little visitor center and ski trailer at Olympic National Park's Hurricane Ridge bears little resemblance to the large commercial ski resorts in the Cascades and Canadian Rockies.
+Only minimal modification to the natural environment has occurred at Hurricane Ridge due to the wilderness designation of Olympic National Park.
 If you are attracted to a wilderness landscape, Hurricane Ridge in Olympic National Park offers the snow clad mountains of your dreams that have been compared to the European Alps.

-Snowshoe Hares brave winter on the top of the snow at Hurricane Ridge in Olympic National Park.
+Olympic Peninsula Snowshoe Hares brave winter on the top of the snow at Hurricane Ridge in Olympic National Park.
 Most of the time, their tracks are the only evidence of their existence.
-If you are lucky enough to observe a Snowshoe Hare, you might be surprised to see a brown animal as their fur never turns white.
+If you are lucky enough to observe a Snowshoe Hare in the winter, you might be surprised to see a brown animal as their fur never turns white.
 Finding tracks is part of the joy of Hurricane Ridge snowshoe explorations.

-Let's hope for a good snowpack at Hurricane Ridge!
+Let's hope for a good snowpack in the Olympic Mountains and specifically at Hurricane Ridge!

 Olympic National Park's short snowshoe walk

 Alternatively, Olympic National Park may offer snowshoe walks lasting 1.5 hours on relatively flat terrain that can accommodate up to 25 people.
-Check the timing and date range on these walks as this is totally separate from an Experience Olympic snowshoe tour.
-No matter which guided Hurricane Ridge snowshoe option you decide to enjoy, do consider visiting Olympic National Park’s Hurricane Ridge this winter.
-If you do not get an early start, be prepared for possible long lines at the Hurricane Ridge toll booth and limited parking in the Hurricane Ridge parking lot.
+Check the timing and date range on these walks as this is totally separate from a Hurricane Ridge snowshoe tour with Experience Olympic.
+No matter which guided Hurricane Ridge snowshoe tour option you decide to enjoy, do consider visiting Olympic National Park’s Hurricane Ridge this winter.
+If you do not get an early start, be prepared for possible long lines at the Heart of the Hills fee booth and limited parking in the Hurricane Ridge parking lot.
 Try to get an early start, especially on holiday weekends!